United States v. Google LLC (2020): Prior antitrust scrutiny of Google

+In the 2010s, concerns about potential anti-competitive behavior by "Big Tech" (Google, Apple, Amazon, Meta) companies became subject to lawmaker scrutiny.
 In 2011, members of the Federal Trade Commission (FTC) voted to demand information from Google as part of an antitrust inquiry into the company's search engine practices.
 Following a nineteen-month investigation, FTC staff attorneys recommended that the agency bring forth an antitrust lawsuit against Google.
-However, the members of the commissioners ultimately declined this recommendation, and voted on January 3, 2013, to close the investigation.
+However, the members of the commissioners ultimately declined this recommendation, and voted in January 2013, to close the investigation.

-During the 2010s, the European Commission engaged in antitrust scrutiny of Google, leading to the company being found guilty of competition law breaches in three separate cases.
+On October 6, 2020, the House Judiciary Subcommittee on Antitrust, Commercial and Administrative Law released a nearly 450-page report following a 16-month long investigation concluding that the companies wield "monopoly power".
+During the previous decade, the European Commission engaged in antitrust scrutiny of Google, leading to the company being found guilty of competition law breaches in three separate cases.
 The United States v.
 Google lawsuit has been specifically compared to the European Commission's lawsuit against Google's Android practices.

-Proceedings
+Legal proceedings

 Launch of lawsuit and initial response (2020)

-The Department of Justice (DOJ) formally brought the case on October 20, 2020, in conjunction with state attorneys general representing the following states: Arkansas, Florida, Georgia, Indiana, Kentucky, Louisiana, Mississippi, Missouri, Montana, South Carolina, and Texas.
+The Department of Justice (DOJ) formally brought the case on October 20, 2020, in conjunction with state attorneys general representing Arkansas, Florida, Georgia, Indiana, Kentucky, Louisiana, Mississippi, Missouri, Montana, South Carolina, and Texas.
+As of 2023, Google was represented in the case by attorneys from Williams & Connolly, Wilson Sonsini Goodrich & Rosati, and Ropes & Gray.

-Makan Delrahim, then serving as Assistant Attorney General for the DOJ Antitrust Division, had recused himself during the probe earlier in the year due to his past professional work for Google.

-Allegations

 In United States v.
 Google LLC, the federal government alleges that Google has unfairly hindered competition in the search market through anti-competitive deals with Apple as well as mobile carriers.
 The government alleges that, as a result of these practices, Google has accumulated control of around 88% of the domestic search engine market.

 In doing so, the government alleges, Google has additionally monopolized the search advertising market at the expense of competing services.
 Per the government's estimation, Google has been able to accumulate control of over 70% of the search advertising market.
-As a result of lack of competition, Google has been able to over-charge advertisers versus what they would pay in a competitive environment.
+As a result of the lack of competition, Google has been able to over-charge advertisers versus what they would pay in a competitive environment.